 Essential oils, in general, are well known for reducing anxiety in patients.
 One study states the same using aromatherapy with rose water (16).
 Another study states that essential oils can work as therapeutic agents, and lavender essential oil could ease anxiety (17).

 There is no direct research stating that PanAway oil can reduce anxiety.
 However, since it is made of potent essential oils, there is a possibility.
-The oil may reduce anxiety and help in depression treatment.
+The oil may reduce anxiety, help in depression treatment, and offer stress relief.

 7. May Reduce Menstrual Cramps

 PanAway essential oil may help reduce menstrual cramps.
-The peppermint oil in PanAway is said to possess antispasmodic effects that may reduce cramps.
+The peppermint oil in PanAway is said to possess antispasmodici XA group of medicines that help in lowering and relieving cramps and spasms in the stomach and intestine and prevent vomiting. effects that may reduce cramps.

 Now that you know about the health benefits of PanAway essential oil, let us see its other uses.